Arash-Keshavarz/VisualSearchEngine-CV/README.md

 ## 📞 Contact

-For questions or support, please open an issue on GitHub or contact the maintainers.
+For questions or support, please open an issue on GitHub or contact me directly via email.

 ---